-NAR has developed a new vision for the secondary mortgage market that will promote a reliable and affordable source of mortgage capital for American consumers.
+NAR developed a vision for the secondary mortgage market that promotes a reliable and affordable source of mortgage capital for American consumers.

 After the financial crisis in the American housing market left Fannie Mae and Freddie Mac (the Government Sponsored Enterprises or GSEs) in financial trouble, the Federal Housing Finance Agency moved to place the GSEs into conservatorship.
 Today, more than a decade later, the financial crisis is long over, but the GSEs remain in conservatorship.